Clinical Pastoral Education (CPE)

 At least one Unit in Field B or in CT AND One Unit in DP; AND demonstrated pastoral competence; AND a successful interview with the CPE Centre Director or delegate.

 These are postgraduate units, which can be taken in undergraduate courses, such as the Bachelor of Ministry, Bachelor of Theology or the Advanced Diploma in Theology and Ministry, as well as in postgraduate courses.
-The units are taught at postgraduate level so the postgraduate unit fee applies.
+The units are taught at a postgraduate level so the postgraduate unit fee applies.
 CPE units cannot be audited.
 A full time unit is based on a 38-hour week.

 Demands of the CPE Program